-- At all times take care to ensure the safe keeping of personal data, minimising the risk of its loss or misuse. - Use personal data only on secure password protected computers and other devices, ensuring that they are properly "logged-off" at the end of any session in which they are using personal data. - Transfer data using secure password protected devices. - The data must be securely deleted from the device once it has been transferred or its use is complete
+- At all times take care to ensure the safe keeping of personal data, minimising the risk of its loss or misuse. - Use personal data only on secure password protected computers and other devices, ensuring that they are properly "logged-off" at the end of any session in which they are using personal data. - Transfer data using encrypted laptops and/or Memory Sticks. - The data must be securely deleted from the device once it has been transferred or its use is complete